-METRINKO: They didn't as far as I could see get very much training at all.
+METRINKO: They didn't, as far as I could see, get very much training at all.
 We certainly got no training to go there.
 The training for Afghanistan was shameful I'd say for everybody concerned.
 There was none.
-When the Department called me and we started to talk about my going to Kabul very early in December before the embassy actually opened I told them that I was free and that I would just as soon join the group that was in training at NFATC.
-I had this look of just amusement from the person I said that to and he said,

-"What group in training?"
+I had this look of just amusement from the person I said that to and he said, "What group in training?"
 I said, "Well, you're opening up an embassy.
 It's even been announced in the newspapers.
 It's been announced at press briefings.
-You're getting people together from the Department.
+You're getting people together from the department.
 The place has been closed to us since 1989.
 I assume you have people, a core group of people now in training at NFATC."
 He said, "No, we have nobody and there won't be anybody."
 He said, "We're just picking people at random and sending them there."
 That was the State Department planning for opening up the new embassy.